 Before going on a dive, especially one that you’d consider demanding in relation to your experience level, make a conscious decision on your limits.
 Any good backup plan takes into account time and depth, springing into action when actual limits are crossed.

 Just because the dive site gives you the option of going to 35 meters doesn’t mean you have to.
 And just because the dive is set to a maximum time of 1 hour doesn’t mean you can’t call off your dive after 45 minutes.

 Just like it’s OK to forgo a dive all together if you’re not up for it.

 Never do a dive, or any part of a dive, because everyone else in a dive team is doing it.
 Too many dive accidents are a result of people ignoring that little voice in their heads that tells them to not do something.

 So check in with that little voice, and keep your attention tuned to it.

 How is your backup plan?

-A few simple precautions can make a big difference your safety during a dive.
-Everything from simple equipment failure that has little more consequence than the annoyance of an aborted dive, to much more dire results, can all be avoided if you take a few precautions during our dive planning.
+A few simple precautions can make a big difference for your safety during a dive.
+Everything from simple equipment failure that has little more consequence than the annoyance of an aborted dive, too much more dire results, can all be avoided if you take a few precautions during our dive planning.